-Make an open-ended All-or-Nothing Create Potion (-40 Alchemy or Potion Mastery sub-skill) 1d100 maneuver roll modified as follows:
+Make an open-ended All-or-Nothing Perform Alchemy (-40 Alchemy sub-skill) 1d100 maneuver roll modified as follows:

-+20 Using only materials "within Aspect"

-(only one credit per potion)

-+10 Materials harvested by hand or

-definitively fresh (harvested a week ago

-or less)

-+0 Using only or any materials in

-"neutral Aspect"

--5 For each bonus level above $+20$ (so a

-+30 bonus potion would grant a -10)

--10 Materials stale (harvested more than a

-month ago) or definitively old

--15 Combining plant/animal and mineral

-ingredients with conflicting Aspects

--20 For each material "outside of Aspect"

-(unlimited number of penalties

-per potion)

-Example con t'd: The potion resolution roll is
+- +20 Using only materials "within Aspect" (only one credit per potion) - \ +10 Materials harvested by hand or definitively fresh (harvested a week ago or less) - \ +o Using only or any materials in "neutral Aspect"

+- \ -5 For each bonus level above +20 (so a +30 bonus potion would grant a -10) - \ -10 Materials stale (harvested more than a month ago) or definitively old - \ -15 Combining plant/animal and mineral ingredients with conflicting Aspects - \ -20 For each material "outside of Aspect" (unlimited number of penalties per potion)

-Example cont'd: The potion resolution roll is modified as follows: +10 for definitively fresh ingredients; +0 for materials in neutral Aspect (cherry flower is within Aspect for Perceive, but Kelp is neutral; neither material is in Aspect for the opposite of Perceive - Conceal; if the characters did not have kelp but rather had cypress bark, the potion resolution would accrue a -20 penalty rather than a +0) for a total bonus of +10.
+Example cont'd: The potion resolution roll is modified as follows: +10 for definitively fresh ingredients; +0 for materials in neutral Aspect (feverfew within Aspect for Body, but Kelp is neutral; Transform does not have an opposite aspect) for a total bonus of +10.
 Now roll the dice...

-s there anything else you'll be needing?" the witch asked, coughing on "needing" so it sounded more like "nee-hee-ding."
+"Is there anything else you'll be needing?" the witch asked, coughing on "needing" so it sounded more like "nee-hee-ding."
 Horkin and his two traveling compatriots Rekki and Ferrannin exchanged vaguely sickened glances.

 "We'll be running along now," Rekki said.